dominiksalvet/asus-fan-control/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to improve asus-fan-control
+about: Create a report to improve AFC
 title: ''
 labels: bug
 assignees: dominiksalvet